 - Additional parent/carer and teacher meetings can be arranged as requested. - Teachers are available to speak with parents at the beginning and end of each day.
-This includes opportunities to speak with staff over the phone. - The School's website and social media platforms enable parent / carers to understand more about what their child is learning and provides up to date information about the school experience. - The School produces a monthly newsletter written by our Head of School. - The Early Years Foundation Stage (EYFS) teacher and key staff e.g. the SENDCo, meet with new EYFS parents in the Summer Term. - The Nursery Manager and key staff e.g. the SENDCo meet with new parents at differing starting points throughout the academic year. - Parents receive 6 Enquiry Webs specific to their child's class, their Enquiry and targets for Maths and English.
-These detail the school's value and 'enquiry focus' for the term. - The SENDCO, Head of School, Strategic Partner and members of the Well-Being Team are available to meet with parents.
+This includes opportunities to speak with staff over the phone. - The School's website and social media platforms enable parent / carers to understand more about what their child is learning and provides up to date information about the school experience. - The School produces a monthly newsletter written by our Head of School. - The Early Years Foundation Stage (EYFS) teacher and key staff e.g. the SENDCo, meet with new EYFS parents in the Summer Term. - Parents receive 6 Enquiry Webs specific to their child's class, their Enquiry and targets for Maths and English.
+These detail the school's value and 'enquiry focus' for the term. - The SENDCO, Head of School, Strategic Partner and members of the Well-Being Team are available to meet with parents. - Parents/carers are invited and encouraged to join in with: - celebrating learning at different home.